Anthony-Glatt/JavaScript-Projects/README.md

 # JavaScript-Projects

 This repository houses my JavaScript projects.
-Currently I have two completed projects.

 Project 1: Under the Sea Pizza
 For this project I created a pizza menu.
 This menu will read the selected items and provide the customer with an itemized receipt plus the order total.